TYPES OF DENTAL ABSCESSES

 There are three most common types of dental abscesses seen depending on the location.
 They are:

-- Periapical abscess – This is an abscess that occurs at the tip of the root as a result of an untreated dental cavity, an injury or prior dental work.
+Periapical abscess –This is an abscess that occurs at the tip of the root as a result of an untreated dental cavity, an injury or prior dental work.
 It originates from the soft, inner part of your tooth called pulp and exits out the tooth’s apex at the bottom of the root.
 Bacteria enter the pulp within your teeth, usually through a cavity.
 Periodontal abscess –This is an abscess which occurs on the gum next to the root of a tooth.
 It might also spread to the surrounding tissue and bone.
 Treatment will depend on where the infection originates.
 It can be either caused due to Gum disease or may be the result of an injury.
 Gingival abscess –This is an abscess on the gums.
 A foreign body, such as a popcorn hull or toothbrush bristle, gets embedded in your gums.
 POSSIBLE SYMPTOMS THAT ARE COMMONLY SEEN

 These are some of the factors that may increase your risk of a tooth abscess: